 This article applies to Imagine Math and Imagine Math Facts.

-When you see Managed by SIS next to accounts or classes, it means that your district uses a Student Information System (SIS) integration tool to manage school administrator, educator, class, and student accounts within your district.
-To update information for these accounts, contact your district's IT staff since they have permissions to make account changes.
+- When you see Managed by SIS next to accounts or classes, it means that your district uses a Student Information System (SIS) integration tool to manage school administrator, educator, class, and student accounts within your district.
+To change teacher and class assignments, contact your district's IT staff before adding or updating educator accounts.